Inside: Here are all of the breastfeeding essentials any first time mom needs. Plus 3 extra items that make the nursing process a whole lot easier!

 9. Nipple shield

 Just like a nursing pillow, some may not see the need to use a nipple shield, but I know moms who swear by it!
-If your baby is struggling to latch because of a tongue tie or if you have inverted nipples, a nipple shield may allow you to continue breastfeeding when you otherwise couldn’t.
+If your baby is struggling to latch because of a tongue tie, if you have inverted nipples, or if your’re suffering from lipstick nipple latch, a nipple shield may allow you to continue breastfeeding when you otherwise couldn’t.

 It can also offer relief in the first few weeks while your nipples are toughening up.
 Just be sure to remove the shield after you’re no longer feeling pain or baby may get attached to the shield and will only nurse when you’re wearing it.